- Value compared to German rivals

 We rate the 2020 GS at 6 out of 10 on account of the lineup’s posh ride.
 The GS F would earn at least another point, and possibly two, for its prodigious thrust and its impressive roadholding.

-The base GS 350 makes use of a 311-hp 3.5-liter V-6.
+The base GS 350 uses a 311-hp 3.5-liter V-6.
 It may be largely shared with the Toyota Camry, but the engine feels properly luxurious with its quiet, refined operation and its good power.
 An 8-speed automatic can shuttle power to the rear wheels.
 With the optional all-wheel-drive system, Lexus subs in a 6-speed automatic.
 The all-wheel-drive system is a boon for winter climates where SUVs seem to have become the default, though buyers may want to invest in a set of dedicated winter tires.

 The standard suspension is supple and spirited in its moves.
 The optional F Sport package swaps in slightly firmer settings and unlocks additional extra-cost items such as a useful limited-slip rear differential, rear-wheel steering, and a tweaked variable-ratio steering system.
 It’s even zippier, though it’s no match for the prodigious GS F.

-A 467-horsepower V-8 screams as power rushes rearward in the tuned GS F. Though the GS F can’t keep up with the latest BMW M5 or Mercedes-AMG E63, it’s not priced to compete with them.
+A 467-hp V-8 screams as power rushes rearward in the tuned GS F. Though the GS F can’t keep up with the latest BMW M5 or Mercedes-AMG E63, it’s not priced to compete with them.
 Instead, it offers old-school V-8 thrills against the rapid-fire power of a BMW M550i.

 2020 Lexus GS